Ferrari 156 F1: Sharknose

 The 1961 version was affectionately dubbed "sharknose" due to its characteristic air intake "nostrils".
-Ferrari factory policy saw all the remaining sharknose 156s scrapped by the end of the 1963 season.
-Nevertheless, such a 156 is exhibited in the "Galleria Ferrari" at Maranello, probably a replica.
 A similar intake duct styling was applied to the five SP-series Ferraris in 1961 and 1962 that were also designed by Carlo Chiti, and then again over forty years later to the Ferrari F430.

 Ferrari started the season with a 65-degree Dino engine, then replaced by a new engine with the V-angle increased to 120-degrees and designed by Carlo Chiti.
 A V-6 engine with 120-degree bank is smoother at producing power because every 120-degree rotation of engine crankshaft produces a power pulse.
 This change increased the power by 10 hp.
 Bore and stroke were 73.0 × 58.8 mm with a displacement of 1476.60 cc and a claimed 140 kW at 9500 rpm.
 For 1962, a 4-valve per cylinder version was planned with 147 kW at 10,000 rpm, but never appeared.
 At the 1962 British Grand Prix, Phil Hill raced a new version with a six-speed transmission mounted in front of the engine.
 In August, at the German Grand Prix, Lorenzo Bandini tested a non-sharknose variant with modified front and rear suspension and a smaller radiator, heralding the 156 Aero used in 1963.